fortunto2/prefect-mcp-server/README.md

 Alternatively, if you are using the Cursor IDE with its configuration, the server will be automatically invoked with the command specified in `.cursor/mcp.json`.

+## Documentation

+Detailed documentation on the Prefect MCP Server functionality and usage is available in the [docs/prefect_mcp_documentation.md](docs/prefect_mcp_documentation.md) file.
+The documentation includes:

+- Complete list of available tools and their parameters
+- Instructions for installation and configuration
+- Examples of usage with different MCP clients
+- Prefect 3.0 compatibility information

+## Cursor Rules

+This repository includes Cursor Rules for working with the Prefect MCP Server, located in the `.cursor/rules/` directory.
+These rules provide contextual help and guidance when working with Prefect MCP in the Cursor IDE.

 ## Additional Information

 - For further details on Prefect installation and usage, please refer to the [Prefect Documentation](https://docs.prefect.io/).
+- For information about the Model Context Protocol (MCP), see the [MCP Documentation](https://modelcontextprotocol.io/).
 - Use `uv run` for running scripts within the configured environment as recommended by Cursor.

 Happy coding!